-The library history of Oakfield began in 1877.
-Initially the idea of a group of area youths, funds to establish a library were raised with donations from civic groups and by sponsoring dances.
+The idea of a library in Oakfield began in 1877 with a group of area youths.
+Funds to establish a library were raised with donations from civic groups and by sponsoring dances.

 The library officially opened on June 1, 1878.
 It was located in the rear of Henry Cornell's store, and Mr. Cornell served several years as Oakfield's first librarian.
 The library held 134 book volumes that first year.
 Dime socials were held to raise money to pay expenses in addition to the dues that were required to be a member of the association.
 H.D.
 Hitt was integral in getting the project off the ground, and served as the first president of the Library Association.
 Today the streets in Oakfield bear names of many who played a part in the forming of the library, including Filbey, Hubbard, Putnam, Whlte and Gilson.

 In 1892, the Library Association disbanded, and the books were transferred to the care of the Epworth League.
 The books were stored in the basement of the Methodist church.